deepns/codegym/cpp/notes.md

 - logging framework
 - date and time manipulations

-## Day 9
+## Day 12

-- Hands on with explicit constructors, typeid and const_cast operators.
-- found out the diff between using stdio and cstdio headers
+- vector operations and access
+- Factory and AbstractFactory patterns
+- Review of Google style guide
+- brush up on vector operations

-## Day 10
+## Day 11

 - More on simple classes
 - Inheritance vs composition
 - playing with std::vector

-## Day 9
+## Day 10

 - typid, const_cast and simple classes
 - getting started to play with std::list

+## Day 9

+- Hands on with explicit constructors, typeid and const_cast operators.
+- found out the diff between using stdio and cstdio headers

 ## Day 8